Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample2_PhoneNumberAdministrationClient.md

 ## Get area codes

 Fetching area codes for geographic phone plans will require the location options queries set.
-You must include the chain of geographic locations traversing down the location options object returned by the GetPhonePlanLocationOptions.
+You must include the chain of geographic locations traversing down the location options object returned by the `GetPhonePlanLocationOptions`.

 ```C# Snippet:GeographicalAreaCodes
 var locationOptionsResponse = client.GetPhonePlanLocationOptions(countryCode, geographicPhonePlanGroupId, geographicPhonePlanId);